TrevorStubbs/Async-Inn/README.md

-## About Me Quiz

-Lab: 11 - Databases & ERDs
+# Lab: 11 - Databases & ERDs

 *Author: Trevor Stubbs*

 ----

 ## Description
-***[Tell me about your application, should be about a paragraph]*** This is a C# console application that will ask a user several questions about me, the developer.
-There are multiple question types ranging from inputting a number to True or False.
-At the end of the game the user receives their total score.
+This is our ERD diagram for the Async Inn database.

 ---